 Linking Words

-, there is a chapter where
+, there may be a chapter where

 students